Category: Conservation & Ecological Restoration

 FOR COLLEGE UNDERGRADUATES AGED 19 - 20

-Provisions: Annually provides training, transportation and a $750 stipend for each student as an SCA apprentice crew leader working directly under two experienced leaders on a three-week, summer trail crew in one of America’s storied national parks.
+Provisions: Annually provides training, transportation and a $250/wk stipend for each student as an SCA apprentice crew leader working directly under two experienced leaders on a 3 or 4 week summer trail crew in one of America’s storied national parks.
 The scholarship’s founders hope that students will build on their enhanced technical and interpersonal skills and become full-fledged crew leaders or pursue related careers in environmental education or outdoor leadership training.

-To Apply: Applications are accepted by email only and must be received by February 23.
-For an application and instructions, click here.
+To Apply: Please see the position advertisement on the SCA website.
+Application deadline is February 17.
 PLEASE NOTE: ONLY ONE GCA SCHOLARSHIP, FELLOWSHIP OR AWARD MAY BE APPLIED FOR ANNUALLY.

 Selection: Selection is by the Student Conservation Association in conjunction with the Garden Club of America Scholarship Committee.